mdodell/TAMID-Fellowship-2020-Questions/data-science/README.md

     ```
     Ads(ad_id, campaign_id, status)
-    Events(event_id, ad_id, source, event_type, date, hour)
+    Events(event_id, ad_id, source, date, hour)
     ```

     Each ad can be active or inactive, and this is reflected in the status field.

-    There are different event types:

-    ```
-    impression (ad is shown to the user)
-    click (the user clicked on the ad)
-    conversion (the user installed the app from the advertisement)
-    ```

     We want to write a couple of queries to extract data from these tables.
-Write SQL queries to extract the following information:

-    1) The number of active ads.
+Write a SQL query that gets the number of active ads.
-    2) All active campaigns.
-A campaign is active if there’s at least one active ad.
-    3) The number of active campaigns.
-    4) The number of events per each ad — broken down by event type.

 1. Calculate a factorial of a number using Python or R.

    ```